How to Build Your Business at Wedding Shows (and it's more than what you think)

 Stock your booth with as many giveaway materials and promotional pieces as possible.
 You never want to run out.

 There are a TON of ways you can decorate your booth.
-Have fun, but stay on brand and be classy.
+Have fun, but stay on brand and be classy (furry carpeting sounds cool, but it raises eyebrows...and not always in the best way)

-Do Not use the stock curtain they provide.
-Bring your own and hang it, or hang it over theirs.
+Do NOT use the stock curtain they provide.
+Bring your own and hang them over theirs.

 Bring your own flooring (carpet squares are great) if you can.
-Of course, this only applies to convention halls and not hotel shows.
+Of course, this only applies to convention halls and not hotel shows, which are typically carpeted.

-Do Not use the table or the chairs they provide for your booth.
+Do NOT use the table or chairs provided for your booth.
+Just ask a staff member to remove them completely.
 Why?
-Read on.
+Keep reading.

 You should never sit during the show.
-You're there to work and talk to people, not be a customer service agent behind a desk or table.
-Plus, it creates a barrier between you and your prospective clients.
+You’re there to work and interact with people, not be a customer service agent behind a desk or table.
+Plus, it created a barrier between you and your prospective clients (this is HUGE).

 Be friendly but not TOO friendly.
 You’re not selling cars - you’re offering them the opportunity to have their wedding preserved in photos by you.